-OGALS recommends that all APPLICANTS review the following resources at www.parks.ca.gov/lwcf before applying:
+OGALS recommends that all APPLICANTS review the following resources at the LWCF webpage www.parks.ca.gov/lwcf before applying:

-- 1. This APPLICATION Guide. - Additional information on POST-SELECTION FEDERAL REQUIREMENTS. - 3.
+- 1. This APPLICATION Guide. - 2.
+Additional information on POST-SELECTION FEDERAL REQUIREMENTS. - 3.
 The GRANT ADMINISTRATION GUIDE, which contains important information about administrative requirements for GRANTEES. - 4.
 The POST-COMPLETION PARK STEWARDSHIP REQUIREMENTS, which contain important information about the operation and maintenance requirements in PERPETUITY for land within an LWCF BOUNDARY MAP approved by the National Park Service (NPS).

-Please contact the PROJECT SITE county's assigned COMPETITIVE PROJECT OFFICER with any questions or to request a pre-review of APPLICATION documents (except Checklist Item 5).
+Please contact the PROJECT SITE county's assigned National Park Service Grants project officer with any questions or to request a pre-review of APPLICATION documents (except Checklist Item 5).